PieLabs/pie-docs/using/packaging-questions.md

 The script defines a `<pie-player>` Custom Element which will load the Assessment Item in HTML.

-#### `controller.js`
+#### `controllers.js`

-This script provides access to the Controllers for each PIE indexed with its defined name, and  other methods for working with
+This script provides access to the Controllers for PIEs (each indexed with its defined name)  and  other methods for working with sets of PIEs

 > See the [next section](pie-player.md) for how to use these assembled items in your system.